 During the 1970s helicopter reliefs began.
 The reliefs for The Smalls Lighthouse, South Bishop and Skokholm Lighthouses were carried out from the operational helicopter base at St Ann’s Lighthouse.

 Skokholm Lighthouse was modernised in 1971.
-Diesel generators were installed for the navigation and domestic lighting.
+Diesel generators were installed for navigation and domestic lighting.
 The original optic was replaced, and a Supertyfon fog signal replaced the previous fog signal.

 In 1983 the lighthouse was automated.
 An electric nautophone replaced the previous Supertyfon fog signal.
 St Ann’s Lighthouse took over monitoring of the lighthouse until the Trinity House Depot in Harwich later took on this operation.